Najaf/Najaf/WORKING_WITH_ME.md

 * **Planning and communication**.
 In order to keep forward momentum I try to break larger projects down into smaller pieces and communicate before, during, and after implementation.
 * **Time management and logging**.
 I try to keep detailed logs of exactly what time I spend and how I spend it while doing development work.
 This helps to keep me focused and also makes providing status reports a great deal easier.
 * **Staying generally healthy**.
 This includes maintaining a sensible sleep cycle, staying hydrated, lifting weights 4-5 times a week, and trying to stick to an overall healthy diet.
 While these things aren't directly related to programming, I find that the amount of time I can spend doing deep work drops if I don't keep these fundamentals in check.

-## Typical engagement structure and rates

-My average engagement with clients runs at a fixed number of hours per week (typically 10-15) week at a rate of $175/hour, invoiced monthly.